jeremiahbohr/literature-mapper/README.md

 An AI-powered Python library for systematic, scalable analysis of academic literature.

-Literature Mapper turns a folder of PDF articles into a structured, queryable SQLite database, enabling new forms of computational literature review.
+Literature Mapper turns a folder of PDF articles into a structured, queryable SQLite database.
 While primarily designed as a Python library for Jupyter and other interactive environments, it also offers a full-featured command-line interface (CLI) for quick tasks.

 ---

 ## Features

 * **Gemini Models** – Works with any available Gemini model (default: `gemini-2.5-flash`)
-* **Model-Aware Optimisation** – Automatically adjusts analysis depth based on model capabilities
 * **Automated Metadata Extraction** – Titles, authors, methodologies, key concepts, contributions
-* **Incremental Processing** – Only analyses new PDFs added since the last run
+* **Duplicate Prevention** – Database constraints prevent processing the same paper twice
 * **Resilient Error Handling** – Gracefully skips corrupted PDFs, API hiccups, and edge cases with user-friendly messages
-* **Flexible Database** – SQLite schema with relational tables for authors and concepts (allows duplicate paper titles)
+* **Clean Database Schema** – SQLite with proper constraints and relational tables for authors and concepts
-* **Data Export** – One-line CSV export for R, Excel, or downstream ML pipelines
+* **Data Export** – One-line CSV export for downstream pipelines
 * **Manual Entry** – Add papers that are not available as PDFs
 * **Simple CLI** – Process, query, and export directly from the terminal